ietf-wg-spice/draft-ietf-spice-oidc-cwt/draft-ietf-spice-oidc-cwt.md

 -03

+* Moved claim definitions into the body of the specification.
-* Repeat suggested normative labels for address claim items
+* Defined numeric labels for address claim items.
 * Copied text describing `gender` claim values from {{OpenID.Core}}.

 -02